 In all cases, the provision of housing is under the supervision of the competent reception authority, in collaboration, where appropriate, with other competent state bodies.
 The law provides that the specific situation of vulnerable persons should be taken into account in the provision of reception conditions.

-UNHCR provides cash assistance in Greece as part of the “ESTIA” programme.
+Throughout 2020, UNHCR continued to provide cash assistance in Greece in the context of the cash-based intervention component of the “ESTIA II” programme, though this is expected to be gradually handed over to the Greek government in 2021.
 The cash card assistance programme is being implemented throughout Greece.
-In December 2019, UNHCR collaborated with the International Federation of Red Cross and Red Crescent Societies (IFRC) and Catholic Relief Services (CRS) for the implementation of the cash assistance programme.
+In December 2020, UNHCR collaborated with the International Federation of Red Cross and Red Crescent Societies (IFRC), the Catholic Relief Services (CRS) and METAdrasi for the implementation of the cash assistance programme.

-Of the 90,537 individuals who received cash assistance in December 2019, 15,500 have international protection in Greece (39.6% increase compared to December 2018).
-Out of 45,451 families, 22% were women, 40% men and 38% children.
-31% of all who received cash assistance in December 2019 were families of five members or more and a further 32% were single adults.The majority of individuals in the cash assistance scheme were from Afghanistan (31%), followed by Syrians (27%) and applicants from Iraq (13%) and the Democratic Republic of Congo (5%).
+Of the 70,445 individuals who received cash assistance in December 2020, 6,059 have received international protection in Greece (61% decrease compared to December 2019).
+Out of 38,715 families, 21% were women, 44% men and 35% children.
+27% of all who received cash assistance in December 2020 were families of five members or more and a further 38% were single adults.The majority of individuals in the cash assistance scheme were from Afghanistan (35%), followed by Syrians (18%), applicants from Iraq (8%), Pakistan (7%) and the Democratic Republic of Congo (7%).

 Asylum seekers and refugees receiving cash assistance reside in 118 locations throughout Greece.
 The vast majority, however, are located in Attica (45%), the islands (22.5%), and Central Macedonia (17%).